-Written MCO responses to a Request for Applications or the Mountain Health Trust and West Virginia Health Bridge Medicaid MCO Provider Application, (including the Department's written responses to oral and written questions, appendices, amendments, and addenda) and/or to other formal requests by the Department for information and documents are hereby incorporated by reference as part of the contract having the full force and effect as if specifically contained herein.
+Written MCO responses to a Request for Quotes and the Mountain Health Trust and West Virginia Health Bridge Medicaid MCO Provider Application, (including the Department's written responses to oral and written questions, appendices, amendments, and addenda) and/or to other formal requests by the Department for information and documents are hereby incorporated by reference as part of the Contract having the full force and effect as if specifically contained herein.
 In the event of a conflict in language between this Contract and other documents mentioned above, the following order of precedent will apply:

+- A. The terms of this Contract;

+- B. MCO responses to the RFQ; and

-- A. The terms of this Contract - B. Written MCO responses to formal Department requests for information and documents, including responses, supplemental responses, and clarifications of responses to a Request for Applications
+- C. Written MCO responses to formal Department requests for information and documents, including MCO responses, supplemental responses, and clarifications of responses to the MCO Provider Application..

-In construing this contract, whenever appropriate, the singular tense will also be deemed to mean the plural and vice-versa.
-Titles of paragraphs used herein are for the purpose of facilitating ease of reference only and will not be construed to be a part of this contract.
+In construing this Contract, whenever appropriate, the singular tense will also be deemed to mean the plural and vice-versa.
+Titles of paragraphs used herein are for the purpose of facilitating ease of reference only and will not be construed to be a part of this Contract.